wolberlab/pyrod/README.md

 ```bash
 python3 -m pip install --upgrade MDAnalysis
 ```
-You can also use conda to install all depencies:
+You can also use conda to install all dependencies:
 ```bash
 conda config --add conda-forge
 conda create -n pyrod mdanalysis python=3.6